kaiiorg/DJI-osmo3-metadata/readme.md

 - Confirmed files are protobuf data!
 - Determined the top level data structure:
     - `dvtm_ac002.proto`
+        - DVT: Design Validation Test?
+            - Maybe not, but could be a leftover from the development process
+        - Contents
             - description; found single field of this type; see `dji_meta.1.json`
                 - source protobuf definition
                     - "dvtm_ac002.proto"
                 - version number 1
                     - "02.00.01"
                     - Not `Firmware Version Number` as defined in `Device Info` menu (was "01.03.10.30")
                     - Not `Camera Firmware Version Number` as defined in `Device Info` menu (was "10.00.31.12")
                 - version number 2
                     - "2.0.0"
                     - Not `Firmware Version Number` as defined in `Device Info` menu (was "01.03.10.30")
                     - Not `Camera Firmware Version Number` as defined in `Device Info` menu (was "10.00.31.12")
                 - int value
                     - 7500850
                 - camera make/model
                     - "DJI OsmoAction3"
             - video info; found single field of this type; see `dji_meta.2.json`
                 - description string
                     - "video"
                 - video horizontal resolution
                     - 2688
                     - matches source video file horizontal resolution
                 - video vertical resolution
                     - 1512
                     - matches source video file vertical resolution
                 - int32 value 1
                     - 1114620559
                 - int value 1
                     - 8
                 - int value 2
                     - 4
-        - array of sample data; found 8077 fields of this type; see `dji_meta.3.json`
+            - array of sample data
+                - Found 8077 fields of this type; effective ~59.4 samples per second
+                - See `dji_meta.3.json`
                 - No idea what any of these values mean, not going to list them here
     - `dbginfo_ac202.proto`
+        - dbg info; debugging info?
+Might explain the giant binary blobs found in the data samples
+            - Did DJI forget to turn debugging information off?
+Or did they do that on purpose for customer support?
+        - Contents
             - description; found single field of this type; see `dji_dbgi.1.json`
                 - int 1
                     - 7500850
                 - source protobuf definition
                     - "dbginfo_ac202.proto"
                 - version number 1
                     - "3.1.0"
                     - Not `Firmware Version Number` as defined in `Device Info` menu (was "01.03.10.30")
                     - Not `Camera Firmware Version Number` as defined in `Device Info` menu (was "10.00.31.12")
                     - Maybe version of protoc used by DJI?
                 - version number 2
                     - "2.0.2"
                     - Not `Firmware Version Number` as defined in `Device Info` menu (was "01.03.10.30")
                     - Not `Camera Firmware Version Number` as defined in `Device Info` menu (was "10.00.31.12")
                     - Maybe version of protoc plugin used to compile the protobuf definition files to the source language used by DJI
                 - sensor name
                     - "IMX686"
                     - Google results suggest its a Sony sensor
-        - array of sample data; found 8077 instances of this field; see `dji_dbgi.2.json`
+            - array of sample data
+                - Found 8077 instances of this field; effective ~59.4 samples per second
+                - See `dji_dbgi.2.json`
-            - No idea what any of these values mean, not going to list them here
+                - not going to list values here, see [protobuf_inspector output](./protobuf_inspector_dji_dbgi_truncated.txt)
+                - Mentions of the sensor again
+                    - `IMX686_4624x3210_10b_60FPS`; the sensor and maximum capabilities?
+                    - `TPLG_IMX686_VIDEO_16X9_2_7K_5994_QENH`; the sensor and current configuration
+                    - Lots of individual values, protobuf_inspector shows these as hex, signed int, and signed float because you can't know this without the definition files, apparently
+                    - Lots and lots of binary buffers
 - The [gyroflow](https://github.com/gyroflow/gyroflow) docs [mention upcoming support for the camera](https://docs.gyroflow.xyz/app/getting-started/supported-cameras/dji)
+- Found a tool for dumping information about protobuf blobs, [protobuf-inspector](https://github.com/mildsunrise/protobuf-inspector)
+    - Wrote a quick script to run it against the two blobs
+        - The dji_dbgi creates a file that's over 450MB large!
+I've truncated it after it started to repeat the next datablock
+    - Thoughts from this data added to the above information